 Whilst ferns are ale to grow in a wide range of pots, they tend to grow better in unglazed clay pots as clay is a porous material that allows the soil to dry out more evenly which creates the optimal balance for ferns (ferns grow in soil that is moist, but not saturated).

 A pot that dries out more evenly is far less likely to cause problems relating to root rot which are more likely to occur in impermeable plastic pots.
-Also ensure that the pot has drainage holes in the base to allow excess water to escape after watering.
+Also, ensure that the pot has drainage holes in the base to allow excess water to escape after watering.

-Cut back any brown, crispy, dying leaves with a sharp pair of pruners back to healthy growth (as the individual brown, dying leaves to not regenerate) to help stimulate new green healthy leaf growth.
+Cut back any brown, crispy, dying leaves with a sharp pair of pruners back to healthy growth (as the individual brown, dying leaves do not regenerate) to help stimulate new green healthy leaf growth.

 4. Too Much Sun (Ferns Grow in Full Shade)